ssvlabs/ssv-spec/p2p/SCORING.md

-# Scoring
+# Pubsub Scoring

 | Contributors                               | Status | Last Revision |
 |:-------------------------------------------|:-------|:--------------|
 | [@amir-blox](https://github.com/amir-blox) | DRAFT  | SEP 22        |

-This document contains information on the scoring strategies and configurations used in `SSV.Network`.
+This document contains information on the pubsub scoring strategies and configurations used in `SSV.Network`.

 **NOTE** that the work on scoring is in progress. fine-tuning scoring params might introduce updates to this document.